Doncic, Mavs beat foul-plagued Paul, Suns to even series 2-2 - NewsBreak

 The sixth also came against Brunson just a minute and a half after Paul had returned in the fourth.
 Paul finished with five points.

-“Everybody’s got to take ownership, and it starts with me,” Williams said.
-“I made some decisions tonight that put us in a tough spot.
-Should have kept Chris out of the game, especially right before halftime.
-And then as a team, we’ve got take ownership as far as guarding the ball so we don’t have to help as much.”

-Booker kept the Suns close into the fourth quarter despite long stretches without his backcourt mate, but Doncic eventually wore them down with post-ups and other drives for buckets or assists.
+Booker kept the Suns close into the fourth quarter despite long stretched without his backcourt mate, but Doncic eventually wore them down with post-ups and other drives for buckets or assists.
+He had 11 assists.

-With the Suns down six midway through the fourth quarter, Doncic backed down the defense for a short bank shot, followed by Finney’s back-to-back 3s.

-Then the lead was back down to eight when Doncic drove twice and kicked out to the 3-point line both times.
-Reggie Bullock hit the first and Brunson the second for a 105-95 lead with 2:52 remaining.
-Eight of Doncic’s 11 assists were on 3s.

 TIP-INS